nvdaes/readFeeds/readme.md

 * Download [stable version][1]
 * Download [development version][2]

 This addon provides a straightforward  way to read feeds in Atom or RSS formats using NVDA.
 The feeds will not be refreshed automatically.
 Below when we mention feeds, we mean both RSS and ATOM feeds.

-## Installation or Update: ##
+## Installation or Update ##

 If you used a previous version of this addon, and there is an RSS or personalFeeds folder in your personal NVDA configuration folder, when installing the current version, a dialog will ask if you want to upgrade or install.
 Choose update to preserve your saved feeds and to continue using them in the new installed version of readFeeds.

-## Commands: ##
+## Commands ##

 ### Read Feeds menu ###

 You can access the Read Feeds submenu from the nvda menu, Tools submenu, where the following menu options are available:

-#### Feeds... ####
+#### Feeds ####

 Opens a dialog with the following controls: